Enhanced Vision & Comfort with Scleral Lenses

 By filling the bowl of the lens with unpreserved saline solution prior to inserting it in the eye, you ensure that your eyes are always in a hydrated and comfortable environment.
 This provides relief from unpleasant dry eye symptoms such as pain, discomfort, eye redness, and itchiness while providing sharp, clear vision.

 Scleral lenses are custom-fit to each person’s unique eye shape, corneal curves, and contours, providing unparalleled comfort.
 Their size and shape also ensure stability.

-To design the lenses, Dr. David Folman and Dr. Arkin will take exact measurements of your cornea through a process called corneal topography.
+To design the lenses, Dr. David Folman and Dr. Martin Arkin will take exact measurements of your cornea through a process called corneal topography.
 This process ensures that your personal pair of scleral lenses allows the right amount of light in and sits stably on the eye, thus offering superior vision, all-day ocular hydration, and increased comfort.

 If other contact lenses haven't worked for you, don’t despair — you may be a candidate for scleral lenses.
-Talk to Dr. David Folman and Dr. Arkin to determine your best course of action.
+Talk to Dr. David Folman and Dr. Martin Arkin to determine your best course of action.